 The Dashboard Builder is the primary location for constructing, customizing, and sharing your dashboards.
 The Dashboard Builder is automatically launched whenever an editor or admin selects to edit a dashboard.
 You can make all of your changes to a dashboard in the Dashboard Builder, then share it with viewer groups.
 See Getting started with dashboards for more information.

 The Dashboards library lists all of your created and shared dashboards, as well as your Zendesk Support pre-built dashboards.
 You can open the Dashboards library anytime by clicking the first icon () on the left sidebar.
 If you are an editor or admin, you can share, edit, delete, and duplicate dashboards from the Dashboards library.

 See Getting started with dashboards for more information.

 A data filter is one type of dashboard filter.
 You can use data filters to restrict your query results to specific attribute values.
 For example you can add a data filter for the attribute Channel, then select Chat to only view results from the Chat channel.

-- Zendesk Support Tickets
+- Zendesk Support Tickets, Users, and Organizations

 - Zendesk Support Ticket Events

 See Importing your Zendesk data into Explore for more information.